mousepawmedia/standards/source/coding.rst

 from an ALPHA to a BETA, it should be considered feature-frozen, for better or for worse.
-If the feature is considered to be a blocking feature to the Release, the Release cycle should be *abandoned*, and the version kicked back down to a development version on ``master``.
+If the feature is considered to be a blocking feature to the Release, the Release cycle should be *abandoned*, and the version kicked back down to a development version on ``devel`` .
 It will then gain a new Minor release number before it is promoted to ALPHA and BETA again.

 ..
 TODO:: Determine BETA candidacy/testing standards.